sudi2120/code.first/README.md

 # code.first
-this is my first repositiry
+this is my first repository